Optimizing Ingredients

 When subjected to air, high humidity, and elevated temperatures, enzymes become unstable and lose potency.
 While pellets are the preferred method of poultry feed delivery, the pelleting process requires high temperature and steam, albeit for short periods, which most enzymes will not withstand.
 Other methods of applying enzymes to poultry feed have been found but are not ideal—and typically involve overdosing with expensive ingredients.

-In 2010, a commercial laboratory in the Midwest demonstrated a 94% recovery of microencapsulated thermal-stable phytase enzymes that were subjected to steam pelleting.
+A commercial laboratory in the Midwest recently demonstrated a 94% recovery of microencapsulated thermal-stable phytase enzymes that were subjected to steam pelleting.
 Feed manufacturers who have incorporated these stabilized enzymes into poultry and swine diets have reported increased benefits during periods of heat stress similar to those observed during cooler months.

 Similarly, probiotics subjected to microencapsulation to improve thermal stability showed a significant reduction in log loss from the encapsulated coated probiotic compared to the raw uncoated probiotic, regardless of activity (50% and 60% coating).
 Most notably, the lowest average log loss from processing was more pronounced for the 60% encapsulated probiotic as compared to the 50% one, while log loss for the 60% and 50% coated probiotics was much lower compared to the raw unencapsulated probiotic.
 Overall, log loss from processing was 2.745, 0.419, and 0.083 CFU/g, respectively, for the raw, 50% coated, and 60% coated probiotic.